ENGLISH 105 SYLLABUS

 - Internet access.

-- All readings are available through the professor's CIKeys site; you will not need to purchase any books.
+- All readings are available through the professor's CIKeys site or online; you will not need to purchase any books.

 - Additionally, readings for projects are linked on project pages.